 Certain retirement planning events are triggered at specific ages, such as when you can begin drawing on Social Security or when you are required to take IRA distributions.
 Others aren't...but maybe they should be.
-Here's a list of what happens, of certain rules kick in, and what you should be thinking about as you reach various ages leading up to and into retirement.
+Here's a list of what happens if certain rules kick in and what you should be thinking about as you reach various ages leading up to and into retirement.